 The Belfast city centre branch of Avoca is the ninth store in Ireland for the renowned Wicklow-based homeware, fashion and food company, who also have a US outlet in Annapolis, Maryland.

-The restaurant is on the first floor, with the usual pleasant décor and well spaced tables, but also a highly unusual feature - a glass-walled cheese room, which is tempered for the cheeses, making a practical and very interesting addition.
+The café is on the first floor, with vintage décor and well spaced tables, but also a highly unusual feature - a glass-walled cheese room, which is tempered for the cheeses, making a practical and very interesting addition.

-Quality ingredients-led menus follow the established formula here, with special strengths in breads and baking, along with a wide range of wholesome dishes, possibly including a tasty lamb pie with green beans, and a bean cassoulet with chorizo, served with nicely crusted bread, salsa verde and créme fraiche.
+Quality local ingredients-led menus follow the established formula here, with special strengths in breads and baking, along with a wide range of wholesome dishes, some with Mediterranean or north African influences such as a tasty lamb tagine with beetroot tzatziki, baba ghanoush, caramelised onion hummus and spiced moghrabieh and flatbread.

 Rounded off with a homely dessert - this is the only place where you will find Armagh apple purée and gingerbread crumble - and bravo for doing mini desserts too.

 Drinks include jugs of refreshing homemade lemonade and elderflower or berry pressés, and Afternoon Tea is a ritual that must be booked 24 hours ahead.

 Prices are a little more expensive than other city centre cafes but the quality of the ingredients justifies the extra cost - and, under the direction of legendary restaurant manager, Kathy Toye, the enthusiastic young staff are keen to please so service is exemplary.

 A visit here makes a perfect shopping break, but the Arthur Street Café has also earned its place as a destination in its own right.